samboy/MaraDNS/README.md

 [Bitbucket](https://bitbucket.org/maradns/maradns/),
 and
 [SourceHut](https://git.sr.ht/~samiam/MaraDNS)
 (Please use GitHub for bug reports).
-The Git code is converted in to tarballs (with full Git history) which can be downloaded at [Sourceforge](https://sourceforge.net/projects/maradns/) and [MaraDNS’s web page](https://maradns.samiam.org/download.html).
+The Git code is, every time a new MaraDNS release is made, converted in to tarballs (with full Git history) which can be downloaded at [Sourceforge](https://sourceforge.net/projects/maradns/) and [MaraDNS’s web page](https://maradns.samiam.org/download.html).